-Ashwagandha is an herb that is generally sold as a supplement or added into packaged teas.
+Ashwagandha is an herb that is generally sold as a supplement or added to packaged teas.
 There are also different amounts of ashwagandha per serving, and there are different qualities.
 That being said, there are many factors that play into how long ashwagandha takes to work.

 If you take a high dose of ashwagandha, say near 6,000 mg per day, the benefits of taking a smaller dose at 1,250 mg will likely become apparent.
 The problem with taking high doses is you may experience negative side effects such as drowsiness, headaches, and upset stomach.
 While you may get a benefit from the higher dose like temporarily relieving hot flashes, it may not be worth the intense adverse reaction.